||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 The driver nodded and jogged briskly back to where the transport was parked.
 The rain began to fall in earnest once more, leading the Maharani and Surya to head for the shelter of the warehouse.
-Fenris directed Quirinus to follow and felt a thrill of pleasure as the pilot scowled at the point of the gun, then saw him glance towards the Platypus and the anxious face of Ravana at the flight-deck window.
-The refuelling gantry had disconnected and was now slowly retreating across the apron to leave the way clear for departure.
-No sooner had it clanged to a halt when they heard the distant peal of a bell drifting upon the dawn.
+Fenris directed Quirinus to follow and felt a thrill of pleasure as the pilot scowled at his waggle of the gun, before glancing towards the Platypus and the anxious face of Ravana at the flight-deck window.
+The refuelling gantry had disconnected and was slowly retreating across the apron to leave the way clear for departure.
+The sound of it clanging to a halt was replaced by the distant peal of a bell drifting upon the dawn.

 “That was quick,” murmured Fenris.

 “That is the bell to tell us it is time to leave,” said the Maharani, hugging the Raja close.
 “My little angel has found his wings to fly from here.”

 “My wings,” muttered Quirinus glumly.
 “I thought Christmas was a time for giving, not taking.
 Peace and goodwill to all and rubbish like that.”

 “Maybe it is,” said the Maharani and whispered something in his ear.

 Fenris grinned.
 Just then, a beam of light shone down from the ceiling of the warehouse and he jumped as a hologram of a young man unexpectedly appeared before him.
 The monochrome image flickered badly but the youth’s clean-cut features, cheerful smile and Samaritans-branded shirt were clearly discernable, as was the hologram’s apparent focus upon himself.
 The young Raja Surya took one look at the apparition and shrieked.